-SpywareBlaster is a popular software that protects your Windows computer from malware, potentially unwanted programs and malicious and blacklisted websites.
+SpywareBlaster is popular software that protects your Windows computer from malware, potentially unwanted programs, and malicious and blacklisted websites.
 So far is good.
 But if you are expecting anything more, you are in for a major disappointment as even the blacklisting has to be done manually by updating the program say, weekly or monthly.
 This program focuses on prevention and protection – and not removal.
-Read below the full review of SpywareBlaster free version for details.
+Read below the full review of the SpywareBlaster free version for details.

 Spyware Blaster Review

 There are two options when you want to download the Spyware Blaster software – you can get the limited functionality free software or you can get the full version of the program via TrialPay.
 Many of you might already know about TrialPay.
 It is a service that allows you to purchase items of your choice so that you pay indirectly for the software.
-The TrialPay offer for Spyware Blaster is available is select countries only.
+The TrialPay offer for Spyware Blaster is available in select countries only.

 The paid version of the software has the option of automatic updating.
 That is, Spyware Blaster will run automatically at regular intervals to update the database containing spyware and blacklisted websites.
-The free version lacks the automatic updating feature – not to mention lack of customer support.
+The free version lacks the automatic updating feature – not to mention a lack of customer support.
 The problem with the free version is that you have to run and update the program once a week or once a month to update the database.
 The database is updated automatically when you run the program.
 It hardly takes any time.

-While the program is good and does the job, the major disappointment is the need to run it manually, in order to update its definations.
+While the program is good and does the job, the major disappointment is the need to run it manually, in order to update its definitions.
 You could forget to run it, as you could often be occupied with too much work.
 I’d rather recommend something that runs alongside the antivirus software to check and prevent malware instead of something that has to be run manually each time you think of malware.